WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 We do not have a dedicated changing area.
 We recommend arriving in your swimwear, wrapping yourself in your large towel and bringing a small towel for sitting in the sauna.

-The sauna’s entry porch has hooks for hanging your towels.
 We have a storage box for taking some but not all loose items.

 Where can I park?